Bald eagle: Reproduction

-In Sonora, Mexico, eagles have been observed nesting on top of hecho catcuses (Pachycereus pectin-aboriginum).
+In Sonora, Mexico, eagles have been observed nesting on top of hecho cactuses (Pachycereus pectin-aboriginum).
 Nests located on cliffs and rock pinnacles have been reported historically in California, Kansas, Nevada, New Mexico and Utah, but currently are only verified to occur only in Alaska and Arizona.
 The eggs average about 73 mm long, ranging from 58 to 85 mm, and have a breadth of 54 mm, ranging from 47 to 63 mm.
 Eggs in Alaska averaged 130 g in mass, while in Saskatchewan they averaged 114.4 g.
 As with their ultimate body size, egg size tends to increase with distance from the equator.
 Eagles produce between one and three eggs per year, two being typical.
 Rarely, four eggs have been found in nests, but these may be exceptional cases of polygyny.
 Eagles in captivity have been capable of producing up to seven eggs.
 It is rare for all three chicks to successfully reach the fledgling stage.
-The oldest chick often bears the advantage of larger size and louder voice, which tends to draw the parents' attention towards it.
+The oldest chick often bears the advantage of a larger size and louder voice, which tends to draw the parents' attention towards it.
 Occasionally, as is recorded in many large raptorial birds, the oldest sibling sometimes attacks and kills its younger sibling(s), especially early in the nesting period when their sizes are most different.
-However, nearly half of known bald eagles produce two fledglings (more rarely three), unlike in some other "eagle" species such as some in the genus Aquila, in which a second fledgling is typically observed in less than 20% of nests, despite two eggs typically being laid.
+However, nearly half of the known bald eagles produce two fledglings (more rarely three), unlike in some other "eagle" species such as some in the genus Aquila, in which a second fledgling is typically observed in less than 20% of nests, despite two eggs typically being laid.
 Both the male and female take turns incubating the eggs, but the female does most of the sitting.
 The parent not incubating will hunt for food or look for nesting material during this stage.
 For the first two to three weeks of the nestling period, at least one adult is at the nest almost 100% of the time.
 After five to six weeks, the attendance of parents usually drops off considerably (with the parents often perching in trees nearby).